-Generally if two or more “persons” meaning individuals or corporate entities (limited companies can be partners) are working together with a view to making a profit a partnership is created.
-No money actually needs to be made and no work needs to be undertaken, it is the intention to make money which counts.
+Generally, if two or more “persons” meaning individuals or corporate entities (limited companies can be partners) are working together intending to make a profit a partnership is created.
+No money needs to be made and no work needs to be undertaken, it is the intention to make money which counts.

 Although claims can be brought against the trading name of the partnership, a partnership does not have a separate legal entity which means that any liability falls upon the partners.

 If there is no written agreement in place, the partners have an equal share of the profits and liabilities which may not have been the plan.
 Even if one of the partners “goes rogue”, in some circumstances the other partners could have to pick up the pieces.

 Bringing a partnership to an end by unanimous agreement is relatively straight forward.
 However, in more extreme and unexpected circumstances such as the death of a partner, the future of the business quickly becomes uncertain as the partnership technically dissolves.
 Our firm advice is to have a robust partnership agreement in place as soon as possible to assist if circumstances change.

 Case: Dr Samrath Cheema and Dr Stephen Jones (and others)

 Even with written agreements in place; issues can still arise.
 In a recent case, Dr Cheema was invited into a partnership by Dr Jones, with all the correct documents prepared and signed.
 Not long after, three other doctors were brought into the business.